 Mistake #2: Poor entry form validation

 My only gripe with their entry form is when it comes to error validation.
 If I click ‘Enter Now’ without filling out the fields, it should return an error right on the entry form.
-This will provide a good user experience, and make it clear to the user what errors they had made so they can fix them.
+This will provide a good user experience and make it clear to the user what errors they have made so they can fix them.

 Instead, this entry form redirects to another page, with another form, which tells the user what errors they made.
 The URL of this page is also completely different.